Centaur (rocket stage): Dual Engine Centaur (DEC)

-A dual engine variant with two RL-10 engines is available, but only for launching the CST-100 Starliner crewed spacecraft and possibly the Dream Chaser ISS logistics spaceplane.
+A dual engine variant with two RL-10 engines is available, but only for launching the CST-100 Starliner crewed spacecraft.
 The higher thrust of two engines allows a gentler ascent with more horizontal velocity and less vertical velocity, which reduces deceleration to survivable levels in the event of a launch abort and ballistic reentry occurring at any point in the flight.

 Centaur V

-Centaur V will be the upper stage of the new Vulcan launch vehicle currently being developed by the United Launch Alliance to meet the needs of the National Security Space Launch (NSSL) program.
-Vulcan was initially intended to enter service with an upgraded variant of the Common Centaur, with an upgrade to the Advanced Cryogenic Evolved Stage (ACES) planned after the first few years of flights.
+Centaur V is the upper stage of the Vulcan launch vehicle developed by United Launch Alliance (ULA) beginning in 2014 to meet the requirements of the National Security Space Launch (NSSL) program.